sahil199926/TRAVEL-PLANNER/README.md

 ![](IMAGES/Capture_2.png)
 # TIME COMPLEXITY
-The time complexity of Discastra algorithm is O(E(V-1)), E being no.of edges and V being no. of connections. but here we need to check for every vertesis if the combine distance is minimum to other possible vertices. so we will check for every vertesis combine the time complexity becomes O(E(V)*V).
+The time complexity of Dijkstra's Algorithm is O(E(V-1)), E being no.of edges and V being no. of connections. but here we need to check for every vertesis if the combine distance is minimum to other possible vertices. so we will check for every vertesis combine the time complexity becomes O(E(V)*V).